email: roadarch@outlook.com

 2017:

-This Paul Bunyan statue was installed here at Don's Hot Rod Shop in 1964.
+This Paul Bunyan statue was installed at Leo's Auto Supply and Hot Rod Shop in 1964.
 The owner bought the statue along with a cow, rooster, and horse at a trade show in San Francisco.
-It seems likely that the Paul Bunyan and and the other statues were produced by Bob Prewitt before he sold the molds to International Fiberglass.
+It seems likely that the Paul Bunyan and and the other statues were produced and sold to Leo's by Bob Prewitt before Prewitt sold the molds to International Fiberglass.
 In 2011, the statue was repainted.
-In 2013, a small brick wall was built around the statue.
+In 2013, a small brick wall was built around the statue to protect it.
+The business behind the statue has been Don's Hot Rod Shop since at least 2008.
 There is also an International Fiberglass Cowboy statue in Tucson. [map]

 Paul Bunyan